 What the proposed measures will do is ensure that reporters are less able to talk to sources in the lower levels of intelligence agencies and that low-level employees face an even greater possibility of prosecution or retaliation if they open their mouth and educate the public on the way things really work inside of a government intelligence agency.
 It is likely to escalate the war on whistle blowing and further entrench a culture in the Justice Department that favors criminal prosecutions of leakers that in turn adds to the chilling freedom of the press that already exists.
 It is likely to make it so high-ranking officials can talk even more openly about national security secrets without consequence, but even if the secrets are widely known, lower level employees will not be able to discuss such secrets, despite the fact that they may become part of a conventional wisdom that functions in a propagandistic way and provides cover for clear abuses of power.

 Greg Miller of the Washington Post, who would likely find many of his potential sources essentially gagged if these measures became law, adds:

 The ban on television contracts could block — at least temporarily — an often lucrative post-government path for security officials.
 The White House recently held a conference call to discuss the disrupted Yemeni plot with former officials of the George W. Bush and Clinton administrations now working on television, including Fran Townsend, Roger Cressey and Juan Zarate.

-The proposals would not only restrict what critics of the national security state like Thomas Drake might say (especially if he were to take a contract with a news show), but it could potentially prohibit apologists and cheerleaders of the national security state from going on air regularly.
+The proposals would not only restrict what critics of the national security state like Thomas Drake might say (especially he were to take a contract with a news show) but it could potentially prohibit apologists and cheerleaders of the national security state from going on air regularly.

-There would be minimal discussion of national security issues, even less conversation than media has currently (and media already pays limited attention to national security issues).
+There would be minimal discussion of national security issues, even less conversation than media has currently (and it really limits the amount of conversation it has on national security matters).